joshpensky/MidiEditor/README.md

 # MidiEditor

 This was a project for a Northeastern University class, CS 3500 - Object-Oriented Design.
-The object of assignment was to build the model and view of a MIDI editor (controller would be added to the project later).
+The object of assignment was to build the model, view, and controller of a MIDI/Music editor.

 ## Running the Jar
 Navigate to the resources folder in the command line or Terminal, and execute the following line: